Fashion and Apparel Email Marketing Trends

-MailCharts has curated a group of over 70 Fashion brands to provide you with insight into the category.
+MailCharts has curated emails from over 70 Fashion and clothing brands to provide you with insight into the industry.
 MailCharts tracks and offers reporting on over 30,000 brands.
 Join today and create your own custom groups to plan your strategy.

 This ain’t your grandma’s “here today, gone tomorrow” fashion world.
 Today’s shoppers care about inclusivity and the environment as well as hemlines and hoodies.
 Influential Instagrammers and independent designers can wield as much authority like the hallowed circle of designers and fashion magazine.
 Below are the trends we see driving the next decade of fashion.

 The notoriously throwaway fashion world is beginning to embrace sustainability, combining ecologically responsible materials with fair-trade manufacturing and enduring rather than of-the-moment styling.
 Brand like Pact use email to promote their sustainable efforts, often by using storytelling as in this email.Sign up free for Fashion insights